rynop/software-school/README.md

 Once you have an AWS account:

 1. create an [S3 bucket with static website hosting enabled](https://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html) via the web console, make sure to allow public access AND enable .
+    1. From the S3 web console, click on your bucket and go to the "Properties" tab and scroll to the bottom.
+Under "Static website hosting" you should see a URL to your bucket.
+Upload an `index.html` page and make sure it works.
 1. Go into [IAM console](https://console.aws.amazon.com/iam/home) and make a user that your students will use to upload their files to your bucket.
     1. Hit "Add user", enter a name, select "Programmatic access" only
     1. Click "Create group", enter a name and hit "Create Group".
 Keep hitting next to create user.